hunterashaw/cms-worker/readme.md

 Real-time changes to the document will be pushed to the iframe using `window.postMessage`.
 Take a look at `public/test.html` for a plain Javascript example.
 This can easily be adapted to use React hooks within your own websites / apps.

+### Custom Model Controllers

+Custom controllers can be defined within the `const controllers` in `worker.ts`, where the key is the model name.

+Any model name that doesn't match with a key will use the `default` controller, which just persists the document to the D1 database.

+This can be used to integrate the CMS with 3rd party systems like ecommerce platforms.
+Custom controllers can be combined with the default controller to persist/combine data in both 3rd party systems & the D1 database.

+See `controllers/products.ts` for an example controller that integrates with the BigCommerce Catalog API (note that a compatible schema is also required).

 ### Development

-All backend related functionality is defined within `worker.ts`.
+All backend related functionality starts from `worker.ts`.

-All frontend related functionality is defined within `components/app.tsx`.
+All frontend related functionality starts from `components/app.tsx`.

 ## Deploying